Log Buffer #266, A Carnival of the Vanities for DBAs

 Karen Morton is not sure about the best practices.

-Chris Shaw tells us that what the MVP Award is not.
+Chris Shaw tells us what the MVP Award is not.

 There are six performance tuning mistakes you don’t want to make, according to Thomas LaRock.